Table of Contents Show

 Supermarkets carry different qualities and varieties of foods, so you can get a dose of local flavor by visiting one.
 Local options for fast food often come down to convenience, but do you want to take a train or taxi to get a burrito at midnight when you’re hungry?
 Checking out the restaurants and bars also helps give you some idea of the local nightlife.
 Will you need to travel to find a good time?

 The bodega can tell you about the neighborhood and offer conveniences and comforts.
 Things to look for include:

 - Beer selection: craft beers suggest a younger crowd.

 - Ethnic foods: check out the menus if you want to know what cultures you might encounter.

 - Perks: bodegas generally offer a quick stop for coffee or a newspaper, but some are experimenting with higher quality coffee or special snacks to attract new faces.

 The local stops can tell you a lot about foot traffic in your area and when it gets most hectic.
 NYC is a busy city, so you should never expect complete calm, but you can tell when rush hour hits and plan your schedule accordingly.

-Important landmarks act as more than just guides, and libraries are a good example.
-Lots of events that help get you acquainted with your neighborhood tend to be held at libraries.
+Famous landmarks act as more than just guides, and libraries are a good example.
+Many events that help get you acquainted with your neighborhood tend to be held at libraries.
 Other notable places to look for include schools, firehouses, and police stations.

-Choosing the right neighborhood in New York City can seem like a daunting task, but you can learn a lot by merely scoping out the area beforehand.
+Choosing the right neighborhood in New York City can seem daunting, but you can learn a lot by scoping out the area beforehand.

 If you like brownstones, try Brooklyn Heights and the Upper East Side.
 Some brownstones have been split into apartments.
 Others are much like townhouses, which usually cost more.